The quenched fraction of satellites around simulated Milky Way-mass galaxies: Results

-In Figure~\ref{fig:quenched_summary} we present the satellite quenched fractions for FIREbox, the FIRE-2 zoom-in simulations, and TNG50, compared directly with the SAGA and ELVES surveys and with the combined Milky Way + M31 satellite population from \citet{Wetzel2015}.
-For consistency with the observational literature, we compute all quenched fractions in this work (including those from simulations) as stacked quenched fractions—i.e., the total number of quenched satellites divided by the total number of satellites in each bin.
-The inclusion of the MW+M31 stacked measurements from \citet{Wetzel2015} provides an additional observational anchor point that reinforces the agreement between the simulations and both survey datasets.
-We plot Poisson uncertainties for SAGA, ELVES, and all three simulation suites; however, we note that the corresponding host-to-host percentile scatter is typically much larger, often spanning most of the allowable range in quenched fraction (0–1), and therefore represents the dominant source of intrinsic variation.
+In Figure~\ref{fig:quenched_summary} we present the satellite quenched fractions for FIREbox, the FIRE-2 zoom-in simulations, and TNG50, compared directly with the SAGA and ELVES surveys and with the combined Milky Way and M31 satellite population.
+For consistency with the observational literature, we compute all quenched fractions in this work, including those from simulations, as stacked quenched fractions.
+In this definition, the quenched fraction is the total number of quenched satellites divided by the total number of satellites in each bin.\footnote{For each quenched-fraction analysis in this paper, we define stellar-mass bins dynamically using only the datasets included in the corresponding figure.
+This approach avoids introducing artificial structure from sparsely populated edge bins when comparing different environmental selections or simulation subsets.} For the Local Group comparison, we recompute quenched fractions directly from the satellite counts using the dataset of \citet{Wetzel2015}, applying the same satellite stellar-mass and radial cuts as in our analysis ($7 \leq \log_{10}(M^{\rm sat}_{\star}/M_{\odot}) \leq 10$; $10 \leq {\rm dist/kpc} \leq 300$) and defining quenched galaxies using $M_{\rm gas}/M_\star < 0.1$ (as in \citet{Wetzel2015}).
+We note that this gas-fraction-based definition differs from the specific star formation rate thresholds typically adopted for SAGA, ELVES, and the simulations, and may introduce systematic offsets in the inferred quenched fractions.
+We plot Poisson uncertainties for SAGA, ELVES, and all three simulation suites.
+However, the corresponding host-to-host percentile scatter is typically much larger and often spans most of the allowable range in quenched fraction from 0 to 1.
+This scatter therefore represents the dominant source of intrinsic variation.
+For the Local Group points, we instead show 68\% binomial confidence intervals appropriate for the small number of satellites in each bin.